Key White House deputy press secretary to leave for private sector

 WASHINGTON (Reuters) - Lindsay Walters, one of the original communications officials in U.S. President Donald Trump’s White House, plans to resign soon to join the private sector, White House press secretary Sarah Sanders announced on Tuesday.

-Walters, a former Republican National Committee aide who has been a deputy White House press secretary since Trump’s presidency began, is going to be senior vice president for U.S. public policy at Edelman, a global communications firm.
+Walters, a former Republican National Committee aide who has been a deputy White House press secretary since Trump’s presidency began, is going to be vice president for U.S. public policy at Edelman, a global communications firm.

-She leaves the White House in mid-April and will be based in Washington.
+She will leave the White House in mid-April and will be based in Washington.
 A search is under way for a successor.

 “I am humbled to have walked through the halls of history and thankful for my incredible colleagues in the administration, as well as those in the press,” Walters said in a statement.